CSS circle examples

 Hi mom!
 This is perfectly centered text.

-Learn more about centering text, centering text vertically, centering a <div> vertically, and centering anything vertically.
+Learn more about centering text vertically, centering a <div> vertically, and centering anything vertically.
 These four posts will make everything clear when it comes to centering anything & everything and in any direction (horizontal & vertical).

 How to create a circular image in CSS?